Adapting the Conjugate System for Strongman Training: Max Effort Method Explained

 Targeting Weak Points in Multi-Phased Movements

 The biggest challenge in applying the Max Effort Method to strongman is understanding that you need to stress specific phases of the lift, rather than just focusing on the overall movement.
 Each phase of a strongman event can be the point of failure, and if you don’t address the weak points individually, you’re leaving progress on the table.
+Using tempo variations, as explained in Why Tempo Matters in Strength Training, can help target weak points effectively.

 This means that on Max Effort days, you’re not just targeting the lift itself.
 Instead, you need to look at where things tend to break down and work to improve that particular piece.